microsoft/azure-spring-apps-training/00-setup-your-environment/README.md

 > 💡 If you try the command above and you see the error `bash: az: command not found`, run the following command: `alias az='az.cmd'` and try again.

-* 🚧 The `spring-cloud` extension for Azure CLI.
-You can install this extension after installing Azure CLI by running `az extension add -n spring-cloud -y`.
-If the extension is already installed, update it to the latest version by running `az extension update -n spring-cloud`.
+* 🚧 The `spring` extension for Azure CLI.
+You can install this extension after installing Azure CLI by running `az extension add -n spring -y`.
+If the extension is already installed, update it to the latest version by running `az extension update -n spring`.

 > 💡 In sections 9 and 10, you will access the UI of the Microservice applications in a web browser.
 Use the [new Edge](https://microsoft.com/edge/?WT.mc_id=azurespringcloud-github-judubois), Google Chrome, or Firefox for these sections.